robusta-dev/robusta/docs/index.rst

 Robusta is a Kubernetes-native observability platform.
 It is commonly used as an extension to Prometheus, or a standalone monitoring solution.

-Robusta gathers Kubernetes-specific data when alerts fire, as well as tracking CrashLoopBackOffs, Job failures, and more.
+Robusta gathers Kubernetes-specific data when alerts fire, as well as tracking CrashLoopBackOffs, Job failures, and other native Kubernetes events.

+Finally, it routes notifications to Slack, MSTeams, PagerDuty (and more) via a unified event bus.
+In short, better notifications, unified routing.

 Capabilities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^